Riley Ware: Early life and college

 Riley Ware III was born in 1966 or 1967, and grew up in Fort Myers, Florida.
 He played high school football and basketball at Cypress Lake High School in Cypress Lake, Florida.
-Ware was named to the The News-Press All-Southwest Florida basketball team.
+Ware was named to The News-Press All-Southwest Florida basketball team.
 He graduated from Cypress Lake in 1985.

 In April 1985, Ware verbally committed to play college football for the Western Kentucky Hilltoppers of Western Kentucky University.
 He was redshirted in 1985 and was on the main roster from 1986 to 1989.
 Ware missed part of the 1986 season due to appendicitis.
 He was a two-year letterman from 1988 to 1989.
 In November 1988, Ware reported to police that an amplifier and a case of cassettes, altogether worth $565, had been stolen from his 1988 Nissan that was parked in a college parking lot. $150 worth of damage was also done to the Nissan.
 Ware started seven games his senior year in 1989 and posted 26 tackles.
 He graduated from Kentucky with a Bachelor of Science in business administration in May 1991.
 In August 1995, The Park City Daily News named Ware as an honorable mention on its 1985–1995 Western Kentucky All-Decade team.